wconrad/rabbit_droppings/README.markdown

 This is a Python library and utilities for saving and loading RabbitMQ messages to and from disk.

-**This is a work in progress--it's not ready to use yet.
-Check back later.**

 # Why?

 * A program cannot publish a message to RabbitMQ, but does not want to